Home

 If you have an excellent credit score, then you'll get excellent rates, average score, then average rates and lower scores will typically be declined.

-I'd suggest checking your credit score ahead of time to clean up anything that may be dragging on your score in order to get the best rates.
+I'd suggest checking your credit score ahead of time to clean up anything that may be dragging on your score in order to get the best rates available.

 How’s your credit score?
 0-600 Poor, 601-680 Fair, 700-774 Good, 775+ Excellent.
 Find out your Score now FREE!

-If for instance you live in Los Angeles, simply do a Google or Yahoo! search for "Los Angeles Credit Unions" and voila, you'll have plenty of credit unions to choose from.
+Or, if you live in a larger city, for instance Los Angeles, simply do a Google or Yahoo! search for "Los Angeles Credit Unions" and voila, you'll have plenty of credit unions to choose from.

 Be sure to check their membership requirements, because you don't want to waste a bunch of time checking their rates only to find that you are not eligible to become a member.